Inspection of Confidential Test Data: Guidance Document

 2.2 What Is not available for inspection

-Any personal information or confidential business information (CBI) is removed from test data before being made available for inspection.
-The PCPA defines CBI as:
+Any personal information or confidential business information (CBI) is removed from confidential test data before being made available for inspection.

-The only information available for inspection is confidential test data used to support one of the decisions mentioned in Section 1.0 Confidential test data are not available for inspection when an application is denied, rejected or withdrawn, or if a registration is cancelled following a re-evaluation or special review; inspection of confidential test data is only applicable for products registered in Canada.
+Confidential test data are not available for inspection when an application is denied, rejected or withdrawn, or if a registration is cancelled following a re-evaluation or special review (see exception in 2.2 b)).
+Inspection of confidential test data is only applicable for products registered in Canada.

-The PCPA, which came into force on 28 June 2006, requires that confidential test data supporting registration decisions be made available for inspection, but only after a decision (or proposed decision in the case of re-evaluations or post-market reviews initiated after January 2022) is made under the 2006 Act.
-A description of when confidential test data is available for inspection is provided below:
+The PCPA, which came into force on June 28, 2006, requires that confidential test data, with respect to registered pest control products that is in the Register, be made available for inspection, but only after a decision (or proposed decision in the case of re-evaluations or post-market reviews published as of January 1, 2022) is made under the 2006 Act.
+A description of when confidential test data are available for inspection is provided below:

-The confidential test data supporting pesticides registered before 28 June 2006 are not available for inspection until a major regulatory decision (major new use, re-evaluation or special review) requiring public consultation is made under the PCPA, 2006.
-Only data relevant to the decision are made available at that time.
+The confidential test data supporting pesticides registered before June 28, 2006, are not available for inspection until a major regulatory decision (major new use, re-evaluation or special review) requiring public consultation is made under the PCPA.
+Only confidential test data relevant to the decision are made available at that time.

-b) Products registered or that have their registrations amended after 28 June 2006
+b) Products registered or that have their registrations amended on or after June 28, 2006

-The confidential test data are available for inspection after a final decision is made under the PCPA, 2006.
+The confidential test data are available for inspection after a final decision is made under the PCPA.

 c) Proposed or final decisions for post-market reviews

-The confidential test data supporting a post-market review can also be inspected at the proposed decision stage for re-evaluations and special reviews initiated as of 1 January 2022 (or at the final decision stage, as noted in c), above).
+The confidential test data supporting a post-market review can also be inspected at the proposed decision stage for re-evaluations and special reviews published as of January 1, 2022 (or at the final decision stage, as noted in b), above).

 3.0 Submitting an application to inspect confidential test data

-Those wishing to inspect confidential test data must submit a completed Application to Inspect Confidential Data form, along with a signed affidavit or statutory declaration.
+Those wishing to inspect confidential test data must submit a completed Application to Inspect Confidential Data form (form 7000), along with a signed affidavit or statutory declaration.

 3.1 Application form

-The Application for the Inspection of Confidential Test Data form is found in the Public Engagement Portal.
+The Application for the Inspection of Confidential Test Data form, or form 7000, is available upon request with the Pest Management Information Service.

 a) Requirements